 Employees should be directed to HMRC’s online portal on gov.uk.
 HMRC advises that they search ‘working from home tax relief’ to find it.
 The portal checks eligibility and accepts an online claim through Government Gateway there and then.
 Alternatively, if someone usually completes a self assessment tax return, they will be re-routed to claim there.
 The gov.uk service is easy to use; employees are well recommended to claim themselves, rather than use a commercial repayment service charging commission.

 As we adjust to a more socially distanced post-lockdown world, figures indicate that many UK businesses – having seen the benefits of flexible, remote working – are now opting to ditch the office building and make home set-ups a more permanent arrangement.
+Some are even looking at online stores (you can check it out here) to buy the required furniture while others are planning to renovate their existing home space to accommodate office requirements.

 But the upsurge in home-working brings certain tax obligations that employers need to be aware of.
 Read our article here for more information.
 Situations will vary depending on your business, so please get in touch with the Clayton & Brewill team for further advice.